Inference-time Trajectory Optimization for Structure-Preserving Manga Image Editing: Experiments: Screentone Synthesis

 \subsection{Comparison Methods}

 As the baseline model, we use Qwen Image Edit 2511.
 The editing prompt is ``Convert the line art into a finished Japanese black and white monochrome manga image.''

-We compare against the image editing methods described in Sec.~\ref{sec:text_comparison}.
+We additionally compare with Noise Inversion, FlowChef~\cite{patel2025flowchef}, and FlowEdit~\cite{kulikov2025flowedit}.
 For FlowChef and FlowEdit, the source prompt is ``A line art image.'' and the target prompt is ``A finished Japanese black and white monochrome manga image.''

-We also compare with Sketch2Manga~\cite{lin2024sketch2manga}, a model designed and trained specifically for screentone synthesis from line art.
-We use the publicly available pretrained weights.

-We could not run the screentone synthesis method of Tsubota et al.~\cite{tsubota2019synthesis} because, even after contacting the authors, we could not obtain the screentone pattern data required for inference.
+The task-specific methods most directly relevant to this setting are Sketch2Manga~\cite{lin2024sketch2manga} and the earlier method of \citet{tsubota2019synthesis}.
+Sketch2Manga is the more recent method and provides public pretrained weights, enabling reproducible evaluation.
+The method of Tsubota et al. requires screentone pattern data at inference time, but these data remained unavailable even after we contacted the authors.
+We therefore use Sketch2Manga as the task-specific baseline; as the more recent and reproducible of the two methods, it provides an appropriate comparison with a model designed specifically for screentone synthesis.